corunet/command-a-meet/README.md

-# Mattermost + Google Meet integration
+# Command a Meet

 ## About
-Arrange a video meeting from Mattermost just like `/meet (meeting subject)`.
+Arrange a video meeting with Google Meet™ from Mattermost™ just like `/meet (meeting subject)`.
 It's a fast & easy way to turn a written discussion into a video talk.

 ### How

 A mattermost user can command `/meet` in a channel.
-This makes a POST request to the Mattermost - Meet integration server (this code), that checks de user email, requests a Google Suite event (with a Meet conference) on the users' main calendar, and publishes a Meet link in the same Mattermost channel.
+This makes a POST request to the Mattermost - Google Meet integration server (this code), that checks de user email, requests a Google Suite event (with a Meet conference) on the users' main calendar, and publishes a Meet link in the same Mattermost channel.

 ## Table of Contents